CubedNetwork/fabulously-optimized-wiki/adding-more-mods.md

 1. [Open CurseForge site](https://www.curseforge.com/minecraft/search?gameVersionTypeId=4), search for a mod compatible with your Minecraft version
 2. On the compatible version, click Install
 3. CurseForge Launcher opens.
 Click `Select a profile`
-4. Select "Fabulously Optimized", click `Install`
+4. Select "Fabulously Forgified", click `Install`
-5. The mod will be added to the FO profile
+5. The mod will be added to the FF profile
 6. Run the game by clicking `Play`.
 You should now have the new mod(s) installed!

 ### Modrinth App

 1. Open Modrinth App
 2. Open `|||\` "Library"
-3. Click on Fabulously Optimized
+3. Click on Fabulously Forgified
 4. Click `+ Install content`
 5. Search for the mod you want
 6. Click `⤓ Install`